Study field

 What will you learn in the programme?

-As a graduate of the programme, you will understand the complexity of change at individual, organisational and network levels – globally.
-You will also learn ways to change the present and to lead change involving diverse people and expertise.
+As a graduate of the programme, you will understand the complexity of change at individual, organisational, and network levels – globally.
+You will also learn to lead change initiatives that bring together people from diverse backgrounds and fields of expertise.

-This programme highlights areas of industrial engineering and management connected to management and leadership, creativity and innovation, futures thinking and foresight, transformation, and sustainability.
-In addition, you will get practical knowledge and skills in decision-making, strategic thinking, systemic visioning, entrepreneurial modes of operation, goal-setting, problem-definition, and networking.
-In addition, the programme will enable you to adopt a forward-looking mindset.
+This programme focuses on key areas of industrial engineering and management, including management and leadership, creativity and innovation, futures thinking and foresight, transformation, and sustainability.
+You will also gain practical knowledge and skills in decision-making, strategic thinking, systemic visioning, entrepreneurial approaches, goal-setting, problem definition, and networking.
+The programme is designed to help you adopt a forward-looking mindset.

-• the ability to analyse, understand and lead different organisational processes and apply technological, economic, and human knowledge to resolve real-life challenges in industry and organisations.
-Knowledge of leadership roles and practices will allow you to handle the complexity of human-centric organisations and networks;
+• the ability to analyse, understand, and lead organisational processes while applying technological, economic, and human knowledge to solve real-life challenges in industry and organisations.
+Knowledge of leadership roles and practices will help you manage the complexity of human-centric organisations and networks;

 • skills to navigate proactively in a socio-technical environment.
-You will learn to define the possibilities and challenges of societal and technological changes by combining technology and economics in a balanced way.
-This helps to develop resilience and envision possible futures to make better decisions in organisations and networks;
+You will learn to identify opportunities and challenges arising from societal and technological changes by balancing technology and economics.
+This builds resilience and supports envisioning possible futures for better decision-making in organisations and networks;

-• the ability to use different quantitative and qualitative methods like data analysis, impact assessment, creativity and arts-based methods, gamification, and foresight research for the innovative development of organisations or networks;
+• the ability to apply diverse quantitative and qualitative methods—such as data analysis, impact assessment, creativity and arts-based methods, gamification, and foresight research—for innovative organisational and network development;

 • transferable skills, including teamwork, effective communication, relationship-building, and problem-solving;

-• a professional and international network of other students, scholars, experts in different fields, and company representatives in your projects and assignments;
+• a professional and international network of fellow students, scholars, experts from various fields, and company representatives through projects and assignments.

 Degree structure and studies